After week of war, Trump demands Iran's 'unconditional surrender'

 It says the panel that will choose the new leader is conducting its work.

-Some Iranians openly celebrated the death of Khamenei, weeks after security forces under his control killed thousands of protesters in the worst domestic unrest since the revolutionary era.
-But there has been little sign of opposition to the authorities during the airstrikes, with activists saying it is not safe to return to the streets.

 At least 1,230 people have been killed in Iran since the US and Israel launched strikes on Feb 28, according to the Iranian Red Crescent Society.
 The Lebanese health ministry has reported 123 people killed and 683 wounded as a result of Israeli attacks.
-At least 10 Israelis have been killed by Iranian attacks.
+Iranian attacks have killed 11 people in Israel since the war started.

 Two US officials told Reuters that military investigators believed it was likely that US forces were responsible for an apparent strike on an Iranian girls' school that killed scores of children on the first day of the war.
 The investigators have not yet reached a final conclusion.